hvelarde/qa/README.rst

     warn when discovering missing or unneeded dependencies.
 This is becoming increasingly important with the arrive of Plone 4.3.

+`zptlint`_
+    Runs the Zope Page Template parser and output errors.

 Mostly Harmless
 ---------------